-Elective Learning Experiences: Traditionally each elective learning experience shall be approximately 4 weeks in length; length may be modified based on Resident interest and preceptor availability except where noted.
-The number of electives the Resident may select may vary based on modifications to the traditional experience time frame.
+Elective Learning Experiences: Traditionally 4 weeks in length; length may be modified based on resident interest and preceptor availability except where noted.
+The resident has to opportunity to select 6 electives as well as complete the International Medical Missions experience and the Teaching and Learning curriculum program.
+The number of electives the resident may select may vary based on modifications to the traditional experience time frame.